Sharath Kamal: 2006: Commonwealth Games, South Asiad Golds and Asian Games

 Sharath made his Commonwealth Games debut at 2006 Commonwealth Games.
-He was the top seed in singles which gave him a bye to directly round of 32.
-He swept Jason Sugrue in first round but dropped one game against Andrew Rushton and two games against Cai Xiaoli in next matches but still managed to win.
-He defeated Segun Toriola in straight games in semi-finals to reach the final.
+He was the top seed in singles, which gave him a bye to directly round of 32.
+He swept Jason Sugrue in the first round but dropped one game against Andrew Rushton and two games against Cai Xiaoli in the next two matches, which he still managed to win.
+In the semi-finals, he defeated Segun Toriola in straight games to reach the final.
 He won the gold medal by defeating William Henzell of Australia in the gold medal match 4–3 in a thrilling 40 minutes match.
-He became first Indian to win table tennis gold at commonwealth games.
-He also won the gold the medal in men's team event where his team defeated Singapore in the final 3–2.
+He became the first Indian to win table tennis gold at the Commonwealth Games.
+He also won the gold the medal in men's team event, where his team defeated Singapore in the final 3–2.
 He lost his first match against Cai Xiaoli which reduced India 0–2 in the gold medal.
-But team India came back as Subhajit Saha won his match and Sharath won his second match against Yang Zi which levelled things at 2–2.
+However, team India came back, as Subhajit Saha won his match, and Sharath won his second match against Yang Zi, which levelled things at 2–2.
 Soumyadeep Roy sealed the match by winning his match against Cai Xiaoli.
-This was Indian team's first ever commonwealth gold.
+This was Indian table tennis team's first ever Commonwealth gold.
 He partnered Soumyadeep Roy for men's doubles but lost in the quarter-finals to Andrew Baggaley and Andrew Rushton 3–2(8–11,12–10,7–11,11–6 and 4–11).

 In December, Sharath made his Asian Games debut at 2006 Asian Games.
 He was 13th seed, received bye to Round of 32.
 He beat Đoàn Kiến Quốc of Vietnam 11–6,11–7,13–15,11–5,11–9 in round of 32.
-In doubles,Sharath bowed out in the pre-quarters losing to Chiang Peng-lung 5–11,5–11,8–11,4–11.
-He was ousted in round of 32 losing 9–11,9–11,9–11 losing to Vietnamese pair where he paired with Soumyadeep Roy.
-In the team event, He won two matches and lost two matches.
-Eventually, his team finished third in the group unable to advance any further.
+Then, he bowed out in the round of 16, losing to Chiang Peng-lung 5–11,5–11,8–11,4–11.
+In doubles, he paired with Soumyadeep Roy but was ousted in round of 32, losing 9–11,9–11,9–11 to a Vietnamese pair.
+In the team event, he won and lost two individual matches.
+Eventually, his team finished third in the group, unable to advance any further.